Bimanual Co-ordination

 There has been a large body of behavioural and computational research into the constraints of bimanual movements.
 Recently, with the more widespread availability of non-invasive brain scanning (such as fMRI) and stimulation (such as TMS) techniques, it has been possible to indirectly observe and probe different brain areas during bimanual movements - perhaps not surprisingly, many different areas play a role in controlling hand function across both hemispheres.

-Despite this body of research however, there is very little direct evidence on what information is used to control the two hands together, and where in the brain this processing takes place; there are several candidate brain areas with a bilateral organisation that could be involved.
+Despite this body of research there is very little direct evidence on what information is used to control the two hands together, and where in the brain this processing takes place; there are several candidate brain areas with a bilateral organisation that could be involved.
 These include the corticospinal system, the brainstem, the cerebellum as well as the spinal cord.

 People involved in this project